Pasay: American colonial period

-Japanese occupation and the Second Republic
+Japanese occupation

 World War II came and on December 26, 1941, General Douglas MacArthur issued a proclamation declaring Manila and its suburbs (Caloocan, Quezon City, San Juan, Mandaluyong, Makati, and Pasay) an open city.
 On New Year's Day 1942, Quezon, while in Corregidor, established the City of Greater Manila, wherein Pasay, along with other nearby towns of Rizal, was merged with Manila and Quezon City.
-He called his secretary Jorge Vargas and appointed him by executive order "the Mayor of Greater Manila".
-The mayor of Pasay was then Rufino Mateo, who would concurrently serve the vice mayor of the City of Greater Manila for Pasay, governing a town of more than 55,161.
+He called his secretary Jorge B. Vargas and appointed him by executive order "the Mayor of Greater Manila".
+The mayor of Pasay was then Rufino Mateo, who was concurrently the district chief of Pasay under the City of Greater Manila, governing a town of more than 55,161.
 During the WWII, many Pasayeños joined in the fight against the Japanese.
 Jose P. Maibag, born and bred in Pasay, laid out underground networking.
 Carlos Mendoza, a resident of Barrio San Roque, together with 14 others, formed a mobile broadcasting station called "The Voice of Juan dela Cruz."
 On July 11, 1942, Japanese military police captured the group.
 Carling Mendoza, alias Juan de la Cruz" and other members of the group were brought to the old Bilibid Prison and were tortured.

 Pasay had to redo the signs all over town, with Filipino was ordered to prevail over English.
 The national language became a core subject in the secondary school curriculum, while Japanese was taught as well at all levels of education.
 On October 14, 1943, Japan proclaimed the Second Philippine Republic.
-Meantime, food had become so scarce that prices soared.
+In the meantime, food had become so scarce that prices soared.
 Pasay residents began to move away from the city to the provinces outside.
 The Japanese occupation forces dissolved the City of Greater Manila in 1944 with the establishment of the Philippine Executive Commission to govern occupied regions in the country, thus separating the consolidated cities and towns, with Pasay returning to the province of Rizal.
 In the middle of February up to early March 1945, as the combined Allied forces began to converge on the way to the Manila area northwards from the south, Pasay suffered enormous damage during the month-long Battle of Manila, and many residents perished either by the Japanese or friendly fire from the combined Filipino and American forces.

-Third Republic and the conversion to city status

 On February 27, 1945, General MacArthur turned over the government to President Sergio Osmeña.
-One of Osmeña's first acts was to dissolve the Greater Manila Complex.
+One of Osmeña's first acts was to dissolve the City of Greater Manila.
 He then appointed Juan Salcedo Jr., born in Pasay in 1904, as Director of Philippine Health, and then as executive officer of the Philippine Rehabilitation Administration in charge of national recovery from the devastation wrought by the Japanese occupation.
 Osmeña appointed Adolfo Santos as prewar vice mayor of Pasay, in place of incumbent Moises San Juan who died during the war.
 He also issued an executive order that would dissolve the City of Greater Manila effective August 1, 1945, thus reinstating Pasay's pre-war status as a municipality of Rizal.